eclipse-cbi/p2repo-analyzers/README.md

 **The main goal is that all projects can perform these tests themselves, early in development cycle, every time they build a p2 repository.**

-So far, the main user of these reports is SimRel Build: the reports for the simultaneous release repository are simply a final sanity check.
-They are ran against the latest successful [Simultaneous Release aggregator build on Jenkins](https://ci.eclipse.org/simrel/job/simrel.runaggregator.pipeline/), so can always be viewed there.
-There is a link on the [SimRel CI instance main page](https://ci.eclipse.org/simrel/) that links to the [latest report](https://ci.eclipse.org/simrel/job/simrel.runaggregator.pipeline/lastSuccessfulBuild/artifact/target/repository/final/buildInfo/reporeports/index.html).
-In that case, the report is also copied, along with the repository, so it ends up on staging area too, so it can be viewed under a URL such as for the [staging repository](http://download.eclipse.org/staging/2018-12/buildInfo/reporeports/).
+So far, the main user of these reports is the SimRel Build: the reports for the simultaneous release repository are simply a final sanity check.
+They are ran against the latest successful Simultaneous Release aggregator build in [this job](https://ci.eclipse.org/simrel/job/simrel.reporeports.pipeline/).
+There are links on the [SimRel CI instance main page](https://ci.eclipse.org/simrel/) to the report for the latest release (e.g. [2023-09](https://download.eclipse.org/releases/2023-09/202309131000/buildInfo/reporeports/)) and also the latest staging build (e.g. [2023-12](https://download.eclipse.org/staging/2023-12/buildInfo/reporeports/)).

-While several projects have their own, similar tests (which have one way or another have provided the starting point for all these tests) it is worth some effort to collect some common tests in a common place to encourage reuse and improvements.
+While several projects have their own, similar tests (which by one way or another have provided the starting point for all these tests) it is worth some effort to collect some common tests in a common place to encourage reuse and improvements.
 So if you've set up some similar checks for your project, you should highly consider contributing them to this common place.

 The reports can be ran locally from your workbench or adopted for your own production builds.